 He holds a Bachelor’s degree in Geography from Texas A&M University, and a Master of Public Affairs (M.P.A) degree from the University of Texas – Dallas.

-Ms. Heer joined the Dallas Regional Chamber in 2005 in the Business Information and Research Department where she was responsible for producing the Dallas Economic Development Guide and providing standard research analysis and support to DRC departments.
+Jessica joined the Dallas Regional Chamber in 2005 in the Information and Research Department where she was responsible for producing the Dallas Economic Development Guide and providing research analysis to DRC members and departments.
 In 2007 she joined the Economic Development department, leading corporate recruitment efforts for companies considering a move or expansion to the Dallas Region.
-During her tenure at the DRC, Ms. Heer has completed many economic development projects, including AT&T, Golden Living, GKN Aerostructures, Fiesta Restaurant Group, Neovia Logistics (formerly Caterpillar Logistics), Toyota Motor North America, Kubota Tractor Corporation, Jacobs Engineering Group, and more.
+During her tenure at the DRC, Jessica has completed many economic development projects, including AT&T, Golden Living, GKN Aerostructures, Fiesta Restaurant Group, Neovia Logistics (formerly Caterpillar Logistics), Toyota Motor North America, Kubota Tractor Corporation, Jacobs Engineering Group, and more.

 For 3 years prior to joining the DRC, she was employed at the North Central Texas Council of Governments where she was responsible for economic data research efforts, supporting agency departments, local governments, and the general public.
 She holds a bachelor’s degree in Political Science from Midwestern State University and a Master of Public Administration (M.P.A) degree from the University of North Texas.

-Ms. Carabias-Rush has worked at the Dallas Regional Chamber for more than 10 years with increasing responsibility in the areas of economic development, technology and healthcare industry programming, and international business recruitment.
-She earned her B.A. in international studies, sociology and Spanish from Austin College.
+Sarah has worked at the Dallas Regional Chamber since 2003, with increasing responsibility in the areas of economic development, technology and healthcare industry programming, and international business recruitment.
+She led the Chamber’s efforts to recruit major corporate headquarters to the Dallas Region, including Toyota Motor North America, ACTIVE Network, Hilti, Omnitracs, and Kubota.
+In addition, she played a key role in recruiting operations for Panasonic, Hexaware Technologies, Liberty Mutual, Kohl’s, and other well-known organizations to the region.
+Sarah earned her B.A. in international studies, sociology, and Spanish from Austin College.
+She and her husband became proud parents in August 2015.

 As Vice President, Strategic Initiatives, for the Dallas Region’s largest business association, Kelle Marsalis works with companies to build relationships among DRC members and provides opportunities for companies to grow their businesses and develop talent.
 She leads a program of work for the Dallas Regional Chamber that oversees involvement opportunities, management of the governance process and governing board, and implementation of the DRC’s strategic priorities.
 In 2015, Ms. Marsalis led the Committee for the Future, engaging business and community leaders in creating the DRC’s next 5-year strategic plan, Building Tomorrow Together.
 In the past 6 years with the Dallas Regional Chamber, Ms. Marsalis also focused on communication and programming for economic development and membership investors, high-level investor thank-you programs and teams providing member engagement and events.
 She implemented and led the Small Business Initiative for the DRC for 5 years, increasing involvement of small and mid-size companies by over 250 percent in its first year.